Open Industry 4.0

 BETTER TOGETHER!

 Partnerships play a crucial role in the success of the Alliance.
-By working with diverse partners, including technology providers, manufacturers, academic institutions and government agencies, we are able to bring a wide range of expertise and perspectives on IIoT, digitalization, and Industry 4.0.
+By working with diverse partners, including technology providers, manufacturers, academic institutions, and government agencies, we can bring a wide range of expertise and perspectives on IIoT, digitalization, and Industry 4.0.

-Among our partners are other associations that are setting the direction of the market, defining & owning standards, and testing them.
-With that, we jointly ensure the market readiness and secure the lifecycles of Industry 4.0 products & solutions which are applied regionally or globally.
+Among our partners are other associations that set the direction of the market, define and own standards, and test them.
+With this collaboration, we jointly ensure the market readiness and secure the lifecycles of Industry 4.0 products and solutions, which are applied regionally or globally.

 To display third-party videos, we need your consent.